-Unify List with a list of variables, each sharing with a unique variable of Term.65 The variables in List are ordered in order of appearance traversing Term depth-first and left-to-right.
-See also term_variables/3.
+Unify List with a list of variables, each sharing with a unique variable of Term.67 The variables in List are ordered in order of appearance traversing Term depth-first and left-to-right.
+See also term_variables/3 and nonground/2.
 For example: